Siddhant8/p1-coconuts1/README.md

 ## Scrum Board + Short Summary of Completed Goals ##
 [Scrum Board Link](https://github.com/Siddhant8/p1-coconuts1/projects/1)<br/>
 [Issues Link Showing Each Person's Code](https://github.com/Siddhant8/p1-coconuts1/issues/1) NOTE: our github links are located within this issue page
+Note 2: Each ticket is described in the Big Ticket Items Section.
 <br/><br/>Andrew Hale Completed Items: Make React based UI and program for Tea Shop Menu.
 Create game for TeaShop.
 Host program using Netlify.
 <br/><br/>Siddhant Ranka Completed Items: Created a coronavirus case calculator that calculates the number of coronavirus cases based on inputs of population, mask-wearers, initial case numbers, and the day.
 Each case calculated is written to a file.
 <br/><br/>Aidan Rosen Completed Items: finalized JukeBox to include multiple "Cassettes", clickable buttons built from txt-file stored URLs.
 Built with an ArrayList that uses data across the MVC (txt file in model, pass strings within txt file to control, iterate through strings in UI).